Our latest research: The Role of L&D in AI Adoption and Skills Development

 Peter’s own research on ROI

-Between the US and UK we spend in the region of $200bn on learning and development but it is difficult to know what the long-term impact of that is.
+Josh Bersin suggests $400bn is spent on learning and development globally but it is difficult to know what the long-term impact of that is.

 Companies that invest in staff tend to perform better, get higher employee engagement scores and have lower staff turnover, but the granular analysis of many programmes (when it is done) shows that impact on performance is often limited and short lived.
 It’s tempting to think that there may just a massive Hawthorne Effect going on.